skade/rfcs/text/0000-rust-project-conferences.md

 ## Rust project involvement

-The Rust project needs to have some representation at the event.
+The Rust project wishes to have some representation at the event.
 This gives attendees direct access to people that can showcase recent developments and future goals appropriately.

 To ensure this, both parties should talk early about a projects involvement at the event.
 This may include sending keynote speakers, normal speakers and masters of cermonies, or provide on-site assistance with topics important to the Rust project.